Revisiting derived crystalline cohomology: Animated prismatic structures

 \subsection{Oriented prisms}

-In this subsection, we will study animated $\delta$-rings viewed as ``non-complete oriented prisms''.
+In this subsection, we will study animated $\delta$-rings viewed as ``non-complete oriented animated prisms''\footnote{They are non-complete oriented analogues of {\cite[Def~2.4]{Bhatt2022a}}.}.
 Recall that a {\tmdfn{orientable prism}} is a $\delta$-pair $(A, I)$ such that the ideal $I \subseteq A$ is principal, the $\delta$-ring $A$ is $I$-torsion free, derived $(p, I)$-complete, and $p \in I + \varphi (I) A$ {\cite[Def~3.2]{Bhatt2019}}.
 For technical reasons, we will study the ``non-complete'' analogues where the completeness and the torsion-freeness are dropped.

 We fix a $\delta$-ring $A$ along with a chosen non-zero-divisor $d \in A$.
 In practice, we are only interested in the special case that $A =\mathbb{Z}_{(p)} \{ d \}$ and some variants like $A =\mathbb{Z}_{(p)} \{ d, \delta (d)^{- 1} \}$.
 We denote by $\tmop{Ring}_{\delta, A}$ the $1$-category $(\tmop{Ring}_{\delta})_{A \mathord{/}}$ of $\delta$-$A$-algebras.
 It follows from \Cref{lem:undercat-proj-gen} that